 A spice merchant cries foul play when his livelihood is threatened.
 An adventure for low-Circle characters.

-15 The Little Judge and the Most Wise by Kathleen E. Czechkowski by Mark Watkins
+15 The Little Judge and the Most Wise by Kathleen E. Czechkowski

 The Little Judge faces a challenging case in this tale from Cathay.